odsod/language-based-security-report/report.md

 We will now make sense of it by picking it apart and analyzing the individual components.

-First off, we see that we are dealing with a POST-request, with the exploit payload contained in the body.
-The payload is meant to be parsed as XML, which is the reason for the content-type header:
+First off, we see that we are dealing with a `POST`-request, with the exploit payload contained in the body.
+The payload is meant to be parsed as `XML`, which is the reason for the content-type header:

     Content-Type: text/xml
 {: .language-http}

-By default, Rails does not handle POST-requests unless explicitly told so on a specific route.
-This means that our payload will not be parsed unless we can find a route on the server that accepts POST requests.
+By default, Rails does not handle `POST`-requests unless explicitly told so on a specific route.
+This means that our payload will not be parsed unless we can find a route on the server that accepts `POST` requests.
 Although this might not be hard on most servers, we can make it even easier by simply overriding the POST request to be handled as a GET request.
 This is the reason for the header:

     X-HTTP-Method-Override: GET
 {: .language-http}

-Our payload in the request body is an XML-document consisting of one `<exploit>` tag.
-By adding a type property, we can make Rails delegate the content of this tag tag to its YAML-parser:
+Our payload in the request body is an `XML`-document consisting of one `<exploit>` tag.
+By adding a type property, we can make Rails delegate the content of this tag tag to its `YAML`-parser:

     <exploit type="yaml">
 {: .language-xml}

-Next follows the YAML-part of our payload, which in all its entirety describes a serialized instance of the Rails class `NamedRouteCollection`.
+Next follows the `YAML`-part of our payload, which in all its entirety describes a serialized instance of the Rails class `NamedRouteCollection`.

     --- !ruby/hash:ActionController::Routing::RouteSet::NamedRouteCollection